GoogleChrome/web.dev/src/site/content/en/blog/receive-shared-data/index.md

 ### Processing POST shares

-If your `method` is `"POST"`, as it would be if it accepted a saved bookmark or shared files, then the body of the incoming `POST` request contains the data passed by the sharing application, encoded using the `enctype` value provided in the manifest.
+If your `method` is `"POST"`, as it would be if your target app accepts a saved bookmark or shared files, then the body of the incoming `POST` request contains the data passed by the sharing application, encoded using the `enctype` value provided in the manifest.

 The foreground page cannot process this data directly.
 Since page sees it as a request, it's passed to the service worker where you can intercept it with a